christianb93/openstack-labs/roles/nova_compute/README.md

-rabbitmq_server_name - the name on which the RabbitMQ service is running glance_server_name - the name of the node on which Glance is running neutron_server_name - the name on which the Neutron server will be running neutron_keystone_password - the password of the neutron Keystone user rabbitmq_password - the password to use for the openstack user in RabbitMQ keystone_admin_password - the password of the admin user in keystone nova_db_user_password - password that we will use for the nova DB user
+rabbitmq_server_name - the name on which the RabbitMQ service is running glance_server_name - the name of the node on which Glance is running neutron_server_name - the name on which the Neutron server will be running neutron_keystone_user_password - the password of the neutron Keystone user rabbitmq_password - the password to use for the openstack user in RabbitMQ keystone_admin_password - the password of the admin user in keystone nova_db_user_password - password that we will use for the nova DB user